-Two decades on from the introduction of genetically engineered cotton, cotton is cultivated primarily in the tropics and subtropics, and in arid, warm climate regions in moderate latitudes; India, China, the US, Pakistan, Uzbekistan and Brazil.
+Two decades on from the introduction of commercial plantings of genetically engineered cotton, cotton is cultivated primarily in the tropics and subtropics, and in arid, warm climate regions in moderate latitudes; India, China, the US, Pakistan, Uzbekistan and Brazil as well as West and East Africa.
 It is also cultivated in Europe in Greece, Bulgaria and Spain.